 - Medical Terminology (one term)

-- Completed CASPA application, including all pertinent supporting documentation such as recommendations, PA shadowing and transcripts.
+- Completed CASPA application, including all pertinent supporting documentation such as recommendations, PA shadowing, GRE scores and transcripts.

 We recommend, but do not require, the following courses:

 - Developmental Psychology

 - Additional/Advanced Anatomy and Physiology

 Official GRE scores are required.
 These scores must be sent directly to CASPA.
 Chatham's MPAS GRE ID number is 3879.
 We do not use a cutoff or minimum GRE score.
 Our average combined score (quantitative and verbal) range is 305 - 310, and average analytical writing score range is 4.0 - 4.5.
 However, applicants should achieve a score of 290 or higher on the combined quantitative and verbal sections, and a score of 3.5 or higher on the analytical writing section.
 Submitted GRE scores must be from GRE tests taken within 3 years of the application date.